Gifted and Talented Education (G.A.T.E.)

 Currently our GATE students have the opportunity to participate in various community and after school enrichment classes.
 Some of the classes available include:

 The 2018-2019 school year GATE identification test will be administered at the District Office for students currently in 2nd-7th grade.
 The students will take the Otis-Lennon School Ability Test, OLSAT, that tests abstract thinking and reasoning ability.
 Students must attend one of the testing dates on the OLSAT Parent Permission Form in order to complete the testing by the district.
-The Parent Permission Forms is available below.
-Please print out, complete and return the form.
 All forms must be returned to the District Office by January 5, 2018 if you would like your student tested.
 There are no exceptions as materials are ordered based on the number of returned forms.